Paint The Kitchen Red

 • 1 cup onion chopped

-• 2 tsp tamarind paste (or more to taste) *
+• 2 teaspoon tamarind paste or to taste [See Notes]

 • 12 curry leaves fresh or frozen